Python-Markdown/markdown/docs/extensions/api.md

 place.
 Additionally, the InlineProcessor is a Treeprocessor which steps through the tree and runs the Inline Patterns on the text of each Element in the tree.

-A Treeprocessor should inherit from `markdown.treeprocessors.Treeprocessor`, over-ride the `run` method which takes one argument `root` (an ElementTree object) and either modifies that root element and returns `None` or returns a new ElementTree object.
+A Treeprocessor inherits from `markdown.treeprocessors.Treeprocessor`, over-ride the `run` method which takes one argument `root` (an ElementTree object) and either modifies that root element and returns `None` or returns a new ElementTree object.